captainmarshin/phone/README.md

 ## Installation

-1. Insert SIM in modem, check that modem is connected and availabe in system
+1. Insert SIM in modem, insert modem to PC, check that modem is connected and availabe in system
 ```bash
 lsusb
 ```